High Luminosity Large Hadron Collider: Physics goals

 The HL-LHC upgrade being applicable to almost all major LHC experiments has a wide range of physics goals.
 Increasing the number of collisions per bunch crossing to 140, each time a proton bunch meets at the center of the detectors, from the current number of 60, will open a number of new avenues for observing rare processes and particles.
 The boost in the integrated luminosity, or evidently the larger collision event datasets that would be accumulated through HL-LHC in case of all the LHC experiments, is the most significant aspect towards achieving the goals described below.
 The motivation for the construction of large underground infrastructure at HL-LHC therefore, is to have a high efficiency and highly reliable machine that can deliver the required integrated luminosity.

 Major goals of HL-LHC thus belong to the following five categories; improved Standard Model measurements, searches for beyond the Standard Model (BSM) physics, flavor physics of heavy quarks and leptons, studies of the properties of the Higgs boson, and the studies of QCD matter at high density and temperature.

 In September 2019, CERN opened its doors to the public for two special days at the heart of one of the world's largest particle-physics laboratories.
 At this occasion CERN specialists presented the High Luminosity LHC project to members of the general public.

 Measurements of the Higgs boson and understanding its connection to the electroweak symmetry breaking remains the primary goal.
-In the domain of flavour physics; LHCb, ATLAS and CMS together will test the unitarity of the Cabibbo–Kobayashi–Maskawa matrix, and ATLAS and CMS will measure the properties of the top quark, the fermion with the largest known mass and largest Yukawa coupling.
+In the domain of flavour physics; LHCb, ATLAS and CMS together will test the unitarity of the Cabibbo–Kobayashi–Maskawa matrix, while ATLAS and CMS will measure the properties of the top quark, the fermion with the largest known mass and largest Yukawa coupling.
 HL-LHC will also add to the knowledge of parton distribution functions (PDFs) by measuring several Standard Model processes with the jets, top quarks, photons and electroweak gauge bosons in their final state.
 The jet and photon production in the heavy ion collisions forms the basis of QCD perturbation theory probes, and HL-LHC will measure this at very high energy scales.
 Owing to these high energy collisions, there is also a possibility for HL-LHC to detect BSM phenomena such as baryogenesis, dark matter, answers to the flavour problem, neutrino masses and insights into the strong CP problem.

-The upgrades to the heavy-ion injectors are also in progress and would bring up even more opportunities to observe very rare phenomena and to search for BSM physics.
+Work is ongoing on the upgrade of the heavy-ion injectors.
+Upon its completion, enhanced capabilities will become available for the detection of rare processes and for BSM physics searches.